You are currently viewing Nutrition for Construction Workers: What to Eat for Energy on the job

 Disclosure: This post contains an affiliate link.
 As an Amazon Associate, I earn from qualifying purchases at no extra cost to you.

-Nutrition while working in construction is more than just eating to satisfy hunger, it’s about giving your body the right nutrients to get you through the day.
+Nutrition is more than just eating to satisfy hunger; it’s about giving your body the right nutrients to get you through the day.

 Different foods have different effects, some giving you energy on the job, while others will help with recovery at home and overall health.